jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Other policies

-This is the legacy experience
+This is the legacy experience but the policies are still available for use in the App Goverance blade, unsure if this is to be depreciated

-The Revoke action is off by default in MDA for App Govenrance so you can turn this on if you'd like.
+The Revoke action is off by default for these policies in MDA so you can turn this on if you'd like.

 This can be done from App Govenrance > Policies > Other Policies